ruzer/tracktor/app/docs/introduction.md

 # Introduction

-Tracktor is a comprehensive web application designed to simplify the management of your vehicle's lifecycle.
-Whether you have a single car or a small fleet, Tracktor provides the tools you need to stay organized and keep your vehicles in optimal condition.
+Tracktor is a comprehensive web application designed to simplify the management of your vehicle from many aspects.
+Whether you have a single car or a small fleet, **Tracktor** provides the tools you need to stay organized and keep a track of your vehicle metrices over the time.

+## Technical Overview

+Tracktor is built on a modern technology stack for performance, scalability, and maintainability:

+* **Frontend:** Svelte 5 for a reactive, component-based UI
+* **Styling:** Tailwind CSS for responsive, mobile-friendly design
+* **Backend:** Express.js with TypeScript for a robust, type-safe RESTful API
+* **Database:** SQLite, managed via Sequelize ORM for efficient data operations

+The system follows a client-server architecture, with a clear separation between frontend, backend, and database layers.
+All sensitive operations are protected by secure PIN-based authentication and server-side validation.

 ## What is Tracktor?